Introduction

 Not every car scrapyard accepts every car.
 Some models don’t have enough value, contain dangerous materials, or require expensive dismantling.
 Legal and environmental issues also play a role in why a scrap yard might refuse a vehicle.

 If you want to scrap a car in the GTA, visit your nearest car scrapyard and sell it.
 Greenway Auto Recycling has multiple car scrapyards all over Ontario.
-We accept a wide range of vehicles, no matter if it’s SUV or sedan cars.
+We accept a wide range of vehicles—whether it’s an SUV, sedan, or anything in between.
 Contact us to get a free quote and responsibly dispose of your unwanted car.